 - Palette Swap: Even though there are multiple characters that can be chosen from, they all play the same.

-- Also, Eggman and Zazz are pretty much the same fight but with slightly different attack patterns.
+- Also, Eggman and Zazz are pretty much the same fight, but with different visual effects and music.

 - Respawn Point: You respawn right where you leave off if you use a continue.
 As a bonus, the obstacle that was busy schooling you gets wiped off the track.